 The last ingredient is egg whites, hope you don’t need help with that. ha ha!

 The cookies come out crisp and a bit caramel-ly and I ate the first batch all by myself.
-The second batch, I tested one and gave the rest to Ma’am.
+The second batch, I tested one and gave the rest to my mother.
 Despite the picture of J stealing a cookie, he tried a bite and was immediately put off by the coffee flavor and texture.
 If you don’t like coffee you probably won’t like these.

 But if you do like coffee, oh my!